AFMC to host Agile Patriot professional development opportunity

 |0

-This work, AFMC to host Agile Patriot professional development opportunity, by Michele Ruff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFMC to host Agile Patriot professional development opportunity, by Marisa Alia-Novobilski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT